TheWillMundy/CapitolGains/README.md

 ## Disclaimer

 This package is for educational and research purposes only.
 Users are responsible for ensuring compliance with all applicable laws and regulations regarding the collection and use of congressional financial data.
-This project utilizes data from various sources, including the [Congress.gov API](https://github.com/LibraryOfCongress/api.congress.gov/) and other publicly available resources.
+This project is not affiliated with, endorsed by, or sponsored by the United States Congress or any government agency.

+## Acknowledgments

+- Data sourced from official House and Senate disclosure portals
+- Congress member data from [Congress.gov API](https://api.congress.gov/)